ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 |LLCMS19|

-Giving less priority to difference in RTs and intensities results in the two groups being merged into a single  group while the peaks that lay close to the baseline are no longer classified as valid peaks.
+Giving less priority to difference in retention time and intensities results in the two groups being merged into a single  group while the peaks that lay close to the baseline are no longer classified as valid peaks.

 ..
 Screenshots 17 and 19 regarding the grouping of sarcosine are from the old documentation.
 Peak grouping was not replicated successfully hence the screenshots were re-used.